ryanmclake/Global-Lake-Area-Analysis/README.md

 We developed a workflow that analyzes the magnitude and direction of lake area change for 1.4+ million lakes globally.
 We then isolated lakes that were increasing and decreasing in area across four WWF ecoregions and then quantified the importance of drivers.
 This is a first globally-scaled attempt to partition how lake area is chaning globally and to isolate the most important predictors of that change.

-### There are 4 major data processes currently in production.

 <a href="url"><img src = "GLCP_Workflow.jpeg" align="center" height="400" width="600" ></a>